obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/Syntax/readme.md

 ## Structure

 The syntax model contains an object model that represents the syntax tree as it is parsed from the source code.
-All classes are records and are (publically) immutable.
+All classes are (publically) immutable.

 ### SyntaxNode